MColot/LDA-KM-DA/README.md

-# LDA-KM-DA for Unsupervised Domain Adaptation
+# LDA-KM-DA : Unsupervised Domain Adaptation for Cross-subject Gesture Recognition from EMG Signal

 This directory contains the code for the paper "Linear Non-conservative Unsupervised Domain Adaptation Applied In Cross-Subject EMG Gesture Recognition"
 Please refer to our paper for the technical details.